Rochefort, Charente-Maritime

-Rochefort (/fr/; Ròchafòrt), unofficially Rochefort-sur-Mer (/fr/; Ròchafòrt de Mar) for disambiguation, is a city and commune in Southwestern France, a port on the Charente estuary.
-It is a subprefecture of the Charente-Maritime department, located in the administrative region of Nouvelle-Aquitaine (before 2015: Poitou-Charentes).
+Rochefort (/fr/; Ròchafòrt; Poitevin-Saintongese: Rochefort or Rochfort), also known as Rochefort-sur-Mer (/fr/; Ròchafòrt de Mar) for disambiguation, is a city and commune in Southwestern France, a port on the Charente estuary.
+It is a subprefecture of the department of Charente-Maritime, located in the administrative region of Nouvelle-Aquitaine (before 2015: Poitou-Charentes).

 Geography

 Rochefort lies on the river Charente, close to its outflow into the Atlantic Ocean.
 It is about 30 km southeast of La Rochelle.
 Rochefort station has rail connections to La Rochelle, Nantes and Bordeaux.